Narcissists hate being wrong, largely because they think they never are.

 The Dismissive Shrug

-They minimize your disagreement by acting indifferent or flippant.
+Source: Unsplash They minimise your disagreement by acting indifferent or flippant.
 “Whatever, I don’t even care.”
 This is designed to make you feel unimportant and belittle your perspective.
 Don’t take the bait or let them invalidate your feelings.

 Changing the Subject

-They abruptly change topics or shut down the conversation, leaving the disagreement hanging in the air.
+Source: Unsplash They abruptly change topics or shut down the conversation, leaving the disagreement hanging in the air.
 This evasive tactic disorients you and prevents resolution.
 Don’t let them steer the conversation away.
-Firmly bring things back on track – “We haven’t finished discussing this yet.”
+Firmly bring things back on track by saying something along the lines of, “We haven’t finished discussing this yet.”

 False Compromise

-They offer a superficially “fair” compromise that actually still benefits them in a subtle way.
+Source: Unsplash They offer a superficially “fair” compromise that actually still benefits them in a subtle way.
 Narcissists don’t believe in real compromise.
-Analyze their offer carefully and don’t be afraid to say, “Actually, that doesn’t feel fair to me.”
+Analyse their offer carefully and don’t be afraid to say, “Actually, that doesn’t feel fair to me.”

 The False Apology

-“I’m sorry you got upset,” or “I’m sorry if I hurt your feelings” are classic ways of taking zero responsibility.
-They deflect the blame onto you just to get things done and over with rather than because they feel genuinely remorseful.
+Source: Unsplash “I’m sorry you got upset,” or “I’m sorry if I hurt your feelings” are classic ways of taking zero responsibility.
+They deflect the blame onto you just to get things done and over with, rather than because they feel genuinely remorseful.
 Don’t accept these empty apologies.
 A real apology acknowledges their actions and impact.

 The Long-Term Grudge